davidchatting/Approximate/README.md

 # Approximate Library
 Approximate is an [Arduino](http://www.arduino.cc/download) library for building spatially aware devices - it works with the ESP8266 or ESP32.

-The ESP8266 and ESP32 module work only with 2.4GHz WiFi and can not interact with 5GHz networks - so the Approximate library has this limitation too.
+The ESP8266 and ESP32 modules work only with 2.4GHz WiFi and can not interact with 5GHz networks - so the Approximate library has this limitation too.

 ## When We're Close...
 Discover a device when it is close by in proximity...